TrevTheDev/monorepo/packages/dilav/README.md

 ## Custom Schemas

-Custom schemas can be created by providing a function of type `(value:unknow)=>boolean` which returns `true` if the value is of the supplied type, or `false` if it is not.
+Custom schemas can be created by providing a function of type `(value:unknown)=>boolean` which returns `true` if the value is of the supplied type, or `false` if it is not.

 ```typescript
 const pxSchema = v.custom<`${number}px`>((value) => /^\d+px$/.test(value as string))